pyeventsourcing/esdbclient/README.md

 can be `'DispatchToSingle'`, `'RoundRobin'`, `'Pinned'`, or `'PinnedByCorrelation'`.
 The default value is `'DispatchToSingle'`.

+The optional `message_timeout` argument is a Python `float` which sets a maximum duration, in seconds, from the server sending a recorded event to a consumer of the persistent subscription until either an "acknowledgement" (ack) or a "negative acknowledgement" (nack) is received by the server, after which the server will retry to send the event.
+The default value of `message_timeout` is `30.0`.

+The optional `max_retry_count` argument is a Python `int` which sets the number of times the server will retry to send an event.
+The default value of `max_retry_count` is `10`.

-The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.

 The optional `credentials` argument can be used to override call credentials derived from the connection string URI.